 Is there a publically viewable list of the targets that you are interested in testing?

-The list is still evolving, but some of the first things we’re looking into testing are carboxyfullerenes, which seem to have neuroprotective and life-extending effects, or epithalamin, which is a pineal-gland-derived peptide that’s been reported to extend lifespan and even reduce human mortality.
-Both of these are sort of in the sweet spot of not being the subject of that much research to date, but what there is, is very promising, so the value of information is high.
+The list is still evolving, but some of the first things we’re looking into testing are carboxyfullerenes, which seem to have neuroprotective and life-extending effects, and epithalamin, which is a pineal gland-derived peptide that’s been reported to extend lifespan and even reduce human mortality.
+Both of these are sort of in the sweet spot of not being the subject of that much research to date, but what there is is very promising, so the value of information is high.

 What is likely to be your first target for studies, and what is the rationale behind your choice?

-I think people should know that there’s a lot of low-hanging fruit in aging research — treatments that we have reason to believe might work, but we’d still have to test.
-The misperceptions are either that life extension is so speculative we’ll never get there, or that we already know how to do it and you just have to take the right supplements and you’ll live forever.
+I think people should know that there’s a lot of low-hanging fruit in aging research — treatments that we have reason to believe might work but that we’d still have to test.
+The misperceptions are either that life extension is so speculative that we’ll never get there or that we already know how to do it and you just have to take the right supplements to live forever.
 I think the reality is that we’ll have to do a lot of experimental work, but it’s highly possible that, in time, we might find something that extends healthy lifespan in humans.

-We would like to thank Sarah for taking the time to do this interview with us and we look forward to seeing their progress in the near future.
+We would like to thank Sarah for taking the time to do this interview with us, and we look forward to seeing her team’s progress in the near future.